Flow field tomography with uncertainty quantification using a Bayesian physics-informed neural network

 \subsection{Explicit Reconstruction Algorithms}

 Reconstructing $\mathbf{c}$ from $\mathbf{b}$ is necessarily ill-posed for one of two reasons.
-Either $\mathbf{A}$ is full rank, in which case the compact kernel in \eqref{equ:model continuous} yields an ill-conditioned matrix such that $\mathbf{A}^{-1}$ amplifies noise in $\mathbf{b}$, discretization errors, calibration errors, and the like, or there are fewer lines-of-sight than basis functions ($m<n$) such that there exists an infinite set of vectors $\mathbf{c}$ that each perfectly solves \eqref{equ:model discrete}~\cite{Daun2016}.
-(Most imaging systems fall into the latter category.)
+Either \begin{enumerate} \item the column rank of $\mathbf{A}$ equals $n$, in which case the compact kernel in \eqref{equ:model continuous} yields an ill-conditioned matrix such that the pseudoinverse of $\mathbf{A}$ amplifies noise in $\mathbf{b}$, discretization errors, calibration errors, and the like, or \item there are fewer linearly-independent lines-of-sight than basis functions such that $\mathbf{A}$ has a nontrivial null space and there exists an infinite set of vectors $\mathbf{c}$ that each perfectly solves \eqref{equ:model discrete}~\cite{Daun2016}. \end{enumerate} Most imaging systems fall into the latter category.
 Historically, iterative solvers, such as the additive algebraic reconstruction technique (ART)~\cite{Gordon1970}, multiplicative ART (MART), and simultaneous iterative reconstruction techniques (SIRTs)~\cite{Hansen2018} have been used to solve \eqref{equ:model discrete}.
 Additive ART and SIRT algorithms approach the least-squares solution or a matrix-weighted Euclidean norm of $\mathbf{c}$ (the matrix norm differs depending on the SIRT variant)~\cite{Hansen2018}, whereas the MART approaches the vector $\mathbf{c}$ that best satisfies \eqref{equ:model discrete} and maximizes the Kullback--Leibler divergence between the initial and converged vectors~\cite{Herman1976}.
 The latter criterion promotes spatially-sparse solutions when a voxel basis is employed, which has a direct physical analog to particle fields in tomographic PIV.
 For this reason, derivatives of the MART algorithm remain ubiquitous in tomographic PIV, e.g., \cite{Novara2010}, and are the basis of several major commercial codes.